EDHE08232001/InternAssessmentSolution/README.md

 - **Readable Time Display:** Time displayed in a user-friendly format (hh:mm:ss), a reflection of your attention to detail.

 ## Technical Architecture
-Master He's Stopwatch App is ingeniously structured, demonstrating the power of compartmentalization:
+Stopwatch App is ingeniously structured, demonstrating the power of compartmentalization:

 1. **StopWatch.tsx:** The heart of the app, handling logic and user interface.
 2. **StopWatchButton.tsx:** A specialized component for rendering interactive buttons.